FISCAL YEAR 2023 STATE BUDGET

-The EJC’s legislative funding campaign calls on state lawmakers to adequately fund the Massachusetts Legal Assistance Corporation (MLAC) line item in the Fiscal Year 2022 state budget.
-MLAC is requesting $35 million in the FY22 budget of the Commonwealth.
+The EJC’s legislative funding campaign calls on state lawmakers to adequately fund the Massachusetts Legal Assistance Corporation (MLAC) line item in the state budget.
+In FY23, MLAC requested $41 million in the budget of the Commonwealth.

 Understanding the State Budget Process

 Your participation is crucial to our budget campaign’s success.
 Below is a timeline of the state budget process that lets you know important dates in our campaign from January to July.

 Want to stay informed on the latest issues affecting civil legal aid funding in Massachusetts, and know when the critical times are to contact your elected officials?
 Sign up for our action alerts here, and find out how to get involved and have your say.

 - On January 26, 2022, Governor Baker included $35 million for civil legal aid in his FY23 budget recommendations.